alipouw13/insurance-multi-agent/README.md

 ## Original Source

-This project is based on the [Simple Insurance Multi-Agent Demo](https://github.com/Azure-Samples/simple-insurance-multi-agent) by Microsoft Azure Samples.
+This project is based on the [Insurance Multi-Agent Demo](https://github.com/alisoliman/insurance-multi-agent).
 It has been enhanced with **Azure AI Agent Service** integration for production-ready agentic workflows.

 ## Overview